raymondmolapo/postgis/README.md

 > At all times, PostgreSQL maintains a write ahead log (WAL) in the pg_xlog/ subdirectory of the cluster's data directory.
 The log records every change made to the database's data files.
 This log exists primarily for crash-safety purposes: if the system crashes, the database can be restored to consistency by "replaying" the log entries made since the last checkpoint.

-Make use of these settings in *main/postgresql\_nogit.conf* to enable WAL archiving:
+Make use of these settings in *postgresql.conf* to enable WAL archiving:

 * wal_level
 * archive_mode = on